• Home

 4Buy a domain + deploy site

-5Share your site on social media, add blog if you want
+5Share your site on social media, and add a blog if you want

 You may still be a student, but your website can speak louder than your GPA.
 Show your passion, projects, and personality.
 By the time you reach your final year, your website could already be getting you job offers!